Jetbeam M2S WP-RX LEP flashlight review

-All output numbers are relative for my home-made Integrating Sphere.
+All output numbers are relative to my homemade Integrating Sphere.
 It is set up with an Extech SDL400 Lux Meter for measurements including a Kenko PRO1D ND-16 filter.
 The base measurement is done with a Convoy S2+ that has been tested at 137 lumens.

 All of my readings were taken from a fully-charged Samsung 40T and the included Jetbeam 5100mAh 21700 JR51.

-Amps were measured with a Fluke 77III, at the tailcap and with original Jetbeam JR51 battery.
+Amps were measured with a Fluke 77III, at the tailcap, and with the original Jetbeam JR51 battery.
 Lumens were also measured with the Samsung 40T

 |Mode||Amps||specs||Samsung 40t||Jetbeam JR51|